Cheap Teacup & Toy Puppies

 There are now more people that want tiny dogs than there are people that can afford them and the demand for tiny dogs has grown higher than what breeders can keep up with.
 Because of the high demand they have become a big target for scammers.

-The demand for teacups and tiny dogs doubled 2000 to 2005 surrounding the time that the internet gave a paragon shift to the economy through the internet.
-When Paris Hilton got Tinkerbell in 2020 the demand and popularity quadrupled.
+The demand for teacups and tiny dogs doubled 2003 to 2005 surrounding the time that the internet gave a paragon shift to the economy through the internet.
+When Paris Hilton got Tinkerbell in 2004 from Texas Teacups the demand and popularity quadrupled.
 People were beginning to see that tiny healthy dogs did exist despite what animal activist tried to tell people.

 Teacup & Toy Dogs Caused A Demand Pull Inflation